dib-lab/2020-paper-sourmash-gather/manuscript.md

 additional criteria.
-For example, if a phage genome is present in the reference database, and is also present within one or more genomes in the database, it may desirable to select the match with the highest Jaccard *similarity* in order to select the phage genome directly.
-This is algorithmically straightforward to implement.
+For example, if a phage genome is present in the reference database, and is also present within one or more genomes in the database, it may desirable to select the match with the highest Jaccard *similarity* in order to choose the phage genome.
+This is algorithmically straightforward to implement when desired.

-In light of the strong reference dependence of the min-set-cov approach together with the insensitivity of the FracMinHash technique, it may be useful to explore alternate methods of summarizing the list of overlapping genomes, that is, *all* the genomes in column 2 of Table
-@tbl:genbank-cover.
-For example, a hierarchical approach could be taken to first identify the full list of overlapping genomes, followed by a higher resolution approach to identify a specific subset of matching genomes.
+In light of the strong reference dependence of the min-set-cov approach together with the insensitivity of the FracMinHash technique, it may be useful to explore alternate methods of summarizing the list of overlapping genomes, that is, *all* the genomes in column 2 of Table @tbl:genbank-cover.
+For example, a hierarchical approach could be taken to first identify the full list of overlapping genomes using FracMinHash at a low resolution, followed by a higher resolution approach to identify the best matching genomes.

 ## Opportunities for future improvement of min-set-cov